tahacalik/LabKits/README.md

 ## Explanation
 A laboratory kit tracking program.
-Made using C# and database used is SQLite.
+Made using C#, XAML and database used is SQLite.
 Comment lines are both Turkish and English.

 ## What it can do
 - Laboratory device can be added.